 (BRITAIN, IRELAND, the U.S. and the WAR of 1812 – continued)

-The administration of President Jefferson demanded respect for U.S. merchants and an end to illegal searches and seizures of ships owned and operated by U.S. citizens.
+The administration of President Jefferson demanded respect for US merchants and an end to illegal searches and seizures of ships owned and operated by US citizens.
 The French were also harassing American merchants, French privateers and cruisers seizing goods they thought were heading for Britain.
 But it was against the British that Jefferson's Republican party (not to be confused with the Republican Party of later times) directed its ire.
 Republicans called for war against Britain, but Jefferson did not want war and removed American tradesmen from the high seas.

 The passion for war was hottest among those who identified with the frontier and expansion westward.
-Indians under the leadership of the half-integrated Tecumseh, who had chosen to side with "his people,'" were resisting the advances of whites across Indiana.
-The Indians had good relations with the British of Canada, and pro-war newspapers in the U.S. were talking about the "Anglo-savage" war and of "British savages," and there were complaints that the British were trying to return Americans to colonial subservience.
-There were calls for an alliance with Napoleon and calls that the U.S. take Canada from the British, seen as completion of the American revolutionary war.
+Indians under the leadership of the half-integrated Tecumseh, who had chosen to side with "his people" were resisting the advances of whites across Indiana.
+The Indians had good relations with the British of Canada, and pro-war newspapers in the United States were talking about the "Anglo-savage" war and of "British savages," and there were complaints that the British were trying to return Americans to colonial subservience.
+There were calls for an alliance with Napoleon and calls for the country to take Canada as completion of the revolutionary war against Britain.

-After Napoleon's abdication in April, 1814, the British were able to intensify its naval blockade of the Atlantic coast and to increase its troop strength in Canada.
-The British attacked at Niagara in July, where U.S. troops stopped their advance.
-A British force arrived by sea at Chesapeake Bay, and in August they burned public buildings in the U.S. capital, Washington, in retaliation for the burning of York and Newark in Canada and also to impress upon the Madison administration the futility of continuing the war.
+After Napoleon's abdication in April 1814, the British were able to intensify its naval blockade of the Atlantic coast and to increase its troop strength in Canada.
+The British attacked at Niagara in July, where US troops stopped their advance.
+A British force arrived by sea at Chesapeake Bay, and in August they burned public buildings in the US capital, Washington, in retaliation for the burning of York and Newark in Canada and also to impress upon the Madison administration the futility of continuing the war.

-Copyright © 2002-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.